 Nine of the 19 teachers who completed the final grant evaluation survey expressed concerns with the Bootstrap Algebra programming training.
 They felt the programming portion of the training was too challenging and needed to be delivered more slowly.
 Some even suggested that they would have preferred for that portion to be eliminated.

 Results as measured by the TPACK survey show an increase in participants’ perceived ability to integrate technology in mathematics curriculum.
-The more significant [USE PRECISE WORDING; DO YOU MEAN STATISTICALLY SIGNIFICANT HERE?] positive changes (smaller p-values) between pre- and postassessment occurred in the TPACK constructs for TK, TCK Math, TPK, and TPACK Math.
+After a Bonferroni correction was imposed, no individual TPACK construct showed a statistically significant change; however, the more notable positive changes between pre- and postassessment occurred in the constructs for TK, TCK Math, TPK, and TPACK Math.
 Technology was integrated each day within the context of mathematics with the use of Lego Mindstorms, Bootstrap Algebra programming, and digital instructional tools for teaching mathematics, such as virtual manipulatives or classroom response systems (Plickers and Kahoot).

-Less significant [STATISTICALLY SIGNIFICANT HERE?] changes (larger p-values) occurred in teachers’ pre-post scores for CK Math, PK, and PCK Math.
+Less notable changes occurred in teachers’ pre-post TPACK scores for CK Math, PK, and PCK Math.
 While participants made significant increases in their mathematics content knowledge as measured by the content knowledge test, they made no significant change in their self-efficacy in mathematics content knowledge as measured by TPACK.
 They had confidence in their ability to understand and teach mathematics prior to participation.

 The Mathematics Teachers TPACK Developmental Model can be used to make several observations about the teachers’ reflections and activities after participation in the grant (Niess, et al., 2009).
 Teachers at the “Recognizing or knowledge” stage commented that they believed Lego Mindstorms and Bootstrap Algebra could be aligned with mathematics curriculum; however, they had not necessarily integrated them into the teaching and learning of mathematics.